 - The home of senior party member Munira Fakhro was attacked by arsonists twice

-- The head of the party’s central comittee, Abdulhameed Murad, was detained for a day and legal action is being taken against him for a statement published on the group’s website
+- The head of the party’s central comittee, Abdulhameed Murad, was detained for a day and legal action was taken against him for a statement published on the group’s website

 In the past, Ebrahim has tackled a wide range of issues, ranging from political corruption in land dealings, to ideas on how to better improve the social welfare systems of Bahrain.